-An expat’s guide to medical emergencies in China
+An Expat’s Guide to Medical Emergencies in China

+In 2021, there were over 36,000 hospitals in China, and around two-thirds of them were private hospitals.
 It’s always important to know where your nearest hospital is located, and whether they provide accident and emergency services.

 Please keep in mind that a lot of urgent VIP clinics may only operate during regular working hours, so you may end up in the local emergency room if you require emergency medical attention outside of these hours.

 Foreign-run hospitals are generally the most expensive option, as they offer a very high quality of medical care, comfortable rooms, and are often equipped with better technology.
 Medical staff in these hospitals are able to speak English and sometimes can also speak a range of other foreign languages.

 Response times will vary, e.g. sometimes the ambulance will come in under 15 minutes, and sometimes you may need to wait over an hour due to adverse traffic conditions.
-In many cases, taking a taxi, or asking a loved one or a friend to drive you to the hospital may be a better, faster alternative.
+In many cases, taking a taxi or asking a loved one or a friend to drive you to the hospital may be a better, faster alternative.

 If you do choose to avail yourself of the ambulance system, they can also help you by communicating with ambulance personnel (e.g. requesting the ambulance to go to a particular hospital).
 What’s more, having someone there with you can really speed up the whole medical emergency process, especially if you’re in great pain and finding it very difficult to collect your own medication.

 If you don’t have any cash on you, Triple A-rated hospitals tend to have what’s called a “green lane” that treats the patient if the hospital’s director signs off on it – usually if you’re someone “important” or if they believe that you will be able to pay them back later.
 In lower-tier hospitals (usually in smaller cities), they may reject you if you have no money on hand, even for medical emergencies.
 No green lanes here.

 Understanding your health insurance policy is a very important aspect of preparing for medical emergencies in China.
 Know where the nearest emergency facilities are near your home, office, and your child’s school, and be sure to ascertain whether they will accept your insurance plan or not.

 Disclaimer: Pacific Prime China solely represents, operates and manages locally regulated insurance products and services in the territory of PR China.
 Any references to Pacific Prime Global Company or Group, the international services, insurance products or otherwise stated written or verbally, is for introduction purposes about our overseas network only as each entity is fully independent.